Thank you for a fantastic Oktoberfest in 2014! We hope to see you again next season.

 The Oktoberfest celebration began with a royal marriage.
 Crown Prince Ludwig married Princess Therese of Saxony-Hildburghausen on October 12, 1810 and Bavarians did what Bavarians are wont to do: they threw a party!
 That original celebration turned out so wunderbar that the Bavarians decided to do it again, and again, again.
 The folk festival expanded into two-and-a-half week long party that brings 7 million visitors to Munich every year.
 The 2010 celebration was the 200th anniversary of the original Oktoberfest and mini-festivals have been recreated throughout the world and we do our best to pay homage to the tradition of the event, incorporate the modern fun the people of Munich bring to the event, and mix in a small amount of California flair.
-Whether you’ve been to Munich or not, Alpine Village throws the Best Fest in the West and our Los Angeles Oktoberfest celebration is not to be missed.
+Whether you’ve been to Munich or not, Alpine Village throws the Best Fest in the West and our Oktoberfest celebration in Los Angeles is not to be missed.

 Come with your appetites and feast on a selection of delectable treats!

 A feast would not be complete without an ice cold stein of German bier.
 This year we are featuring Warsteiner beers, one of the most popular beers in Germany.

 Whether you are visiting Los Angeles from out of town or simply looking for lodging close to Oktoberfest, there are several hotels conveniently nearby Alpine Village.
 The nearest hotel is the Holiday Inn, which is located less than 1 mile from our venue.